ShoheiOkazaki/Nagamochi/README.md

 ### Requirement

-Houdini 18.0 or Higher
+Houdini 18.5 or Higher

 ### Installation
-1. Save this repository wherever you like.
+1. Save this repository wherever you want.
-2. Copy the Nagamochi.json file from the location used in step 1 to $HOME/Houdini19.5/packages, and change the contained paths to match the location chosen in step 1.
+2. Copy the Nagamochi.json file from the location you used in step 1 to $HOME/Houdini19.5/packages and change the contained paths to match the location you chose in step 1.

 ```json
 {